lmuntaner/tech-introduction-product-people/docs/spa/current-frontend.md

 SPAs and Multi Page Applications are not only different for the end user, but also during their development process.

-SPAs load all the javascript at once.
+SPAs load -usually- all the javascript at once.
 For all the "pages" or routes.
 They are an application in itself.

-Frontend in SPAs is a project in itself.
+The frontend part in a SPA is a project in itself.
 It's not just some Javascript in this page and that page.
 It is a whole application running in the browser.
 Similar to a Desktop application.

 The complexity of frontend development has increase with SPAs.